sahilbishnoi26/AI-Medical-Chatbot/README.md

 ## Features
 - Upload and process medical PDFs to create a vectorized knowledge database.
-- AI chatbot powered by **Mistral-7B-Instruct-v0.3**, a Hugging Face language model.
+- AI chatbot powered by **Mistral-7B-Instruct-v0.3** llm, via Hugging Face API.
 - Context-aware question answering based strictly on the content of uploaded PDFs.
 - Easy-to-use web interface with real-time chat functionality.
 - Expandable section for viewing source documents used in the chatbot's answers.